Frequently Asked Questions

 Q: When are the boating safety classes?

 A: There is always at least one boating safety class scheduled each summer.
-Classes have been held at the Hill Township Hall from 9:00 a.m. until 3:00 p.m.
+Class runs from 9:00 a.m. until 3:00 p.m.
+See Activities page for latest date and location information.
 Please contact us to let us know of persons who wish to attend so the correct number of materials can be on hand for the students.
 The Ogemaw County Sheriff provides the instructors and materials for these classes.
 The class is required for all young boaters and is recommended for all new boaters.

 Q: Where does weed control stand?

-A: Savin Lake Services treats Sage Lake for weeds approximately four times a year.
-If it waits for the weeds to grow and the water temperature to be right, then the chemicals will work effectively.
+A: Sage Lake is treated for weeds approximately four times a year.
 Each time a treatment is to take place, all residents on the lake are notified by a card notice set out on their property.
+SLA members are also notified via email of upcoming treatments.
+For more details on Sage Lake weed control, see the Lake Maintenance page and/or attend SLA meetings.

 Q: Why is the SLA raising funds?
 Aren’t the membership dues enough to fund its member needs?

 A: The membership dues provide the funds for the administrative needs of the organization.
 It needs funds for the mailings, informational materials, the website maintenance, insurance and administrative expenses.
-In order to have the fireworks, Fun Day and other social events, we need to do fundraising as well.
+In order to have the fireworks, Fun Day and other social events, and fish stocking, we need to do fundraising as well.
 We also have a Neighborhood Watch program and the funding for that program comes from donations and dues.

 Q: What about fireworks?

 A: The SLA plans for fireworks on a Saturday close to the 4th of July each year.
 They take place at 10:15 p.m.
 The fireworks are done by a professional firm that is licensed and has liability insurance.
 Many thanks to Betsy and Robin Miner-Swartz for organizing the annual Firecracker 5K which supports the fireworks display.
 And thanks to Andria Auker-Tykocki, who allows us to use her land for the fireworks set-up.

 Q: What does SLA do for fun?